Eat this! Fixing our food waste problem

 - Dairy products (a little is alright) but normally avoid cheese, butter, cottage cheese, yogurt, sour cream, etc.

-- Vegetables oils, salad dressings and mayonnaise
+- Vegetable oils, salad dressings, and mayonnaise

 - No compost bin?
 Dig a hole!